dominx99/rpgjs-plugins/readme.md

 ## Credits

-All art in this repository is licensed under [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/).
-Mainly these are [LPC images taken from this generator](https://github.com/sanderfrenken/Universal-LPC-Spritesheet-Character-Generator).
+License of all art in this repository is described in credits files.

 [LPC Credits](https://github.com/dominx99/rpgjs-plugins/blob/main/LPC-CREDITS.csv)
 [Credits of images and icons](https://github.com/dominx99/rpgjs-plugins/blob/main/OTHER-CREDITS.TXT)